 Once the deck is empty everyone counts the points.
 Points are awarded for each creature that survived and for each ability on survivors.
 The winner is the one who creates the most balanced ecosystem.

 Evolution never stands still.
 In the core game you created poisonous carnivores, hid them in burrows, made complex cooperation chains between creatures.
 Your animals gained fat, fell into hibernation and could cast away their tail.
-The expansion opens new horizons before you.
+The Time to Fly expansion opens new horizons before you.

-In "Evolution" each player controls his own population of animals by giving them useful traits to survive.
+In Evolution each player controls his own population of animals by giving them useful traits to survive.
 The player whose population at the end of the game will be the biggest and most advanced wins the game.
 The base game contains almost a hundred special cards each of which has a trait for the animals – there are 17 different traits in total.
-The expansion "Continents" adds 8 new traits and a completely new element – dividing the game zone into two continents and the ocean.

 A sub-expansion contains 18 additional cards for Evolution: Origin of Species (compatible with all other expansions) and 6 cards for Evolution: Random Mutations.